The Mom - Baby Bond: The Science Behind the Magic

 Q5: What if I don't feel an immediate bond with my baby?

 A: It's normal for some mothers to take time to develop a bond with their baby.
 If you're concerned or experiencing difficulties, seek support from healthcare providers, mental health professionals, or support groups.
-Click to join
+Get started now!

 Q6: Can postpartum depression affect the mom-baby bond?